aimeos/aimeos-docs/src/manual/index.md

 After login, you will see the dashboard including the latest orders and some graphs related to sales, orders and other reports.
 It's the starting point to get an overview of what has happend in the last days or weeks.

-The navigation at the left contains the most important panels for everyday use.
-If you click on the arrow button, the rest of the panels will be shown:
+The navigation at the left contains the available panels for everyday use:

 ![Admin dashboard](Admin-dashboard.png)